Guide to Melbourne Surgery Prices for Abdominoplasty

 2. WHAT is included in your surgery quote?

-- Not all quotes include all the costs you will incur for your Tummy Tuck surgery.
+- Not all quotes include all the costs you will incur for your abdominoplasty surgery.

-- Unfortunately, they might allude to certain aspects.
-For Example; recovery aids, post-operative care, medication, surgery garments, facility fees, anaesthetic cost and others.
+- Unfortunately, they might exclude certain aspects, such as recovery aids, post-operative care, medication, surgery garments, facility fees, anaesthetic costs and others.

 - It’s important that you carefully review your quote.
 So, you can clear up any grey areas you might have and make sure you aren’t hit with unexpected additions to your bill, post-surgery.